Collinformatics/COMET/README.md

 Unterminated processes can result in the website not starting correctly.

-To fix this run this script to terminate the python processes at the port used to host the server:
+To fix this problem, execute this command to terminate the python processes:

     ./killServer.sh

+If you run the website at a port other than 9090, add the port to the command:

+    ./killServer.sh <port>